Hyperbolic Dataset Distillation: Experiments

 \subsection{Hierarchical Pruning}

-To validate the efficacy of hyperbolic‐space‐aware hierarchical pruning, we conducted the pruning experiments on CIFAR‐10 (IPC = 10) by comparing DM with HDD against IDM with HDD across varying hyperbolic curvatures \(K\).
-Specifically, given the original CIFAR‐10 dataset $\mathcal{D} = \{(r_i, t_i, K_i)\}_{i=1}^N$, where \(K_i\) denotes the curvature associated with sample \(i\), we sort all samples in descending order of \(K_i\) and remove the top \(\alpha\%\) of samples exhibiting the highest curvature, with pruning ratios \(\alpha \in \{95\%,\,80\%,\,50\%\}\).
+To validate the efficacy of hyperbolic‐space‐aware hierarchical pruning, we conducted the pruning experiments on CIFAR‐10 (IPC = 10) by comparing DM with HDD against IDM with HDD across varying pruning rates.
+Specifically, given a batch of the original CIFAR‐10 dataset $\mathcal{D} = \{(r_i, t_i, x_t^i)\}_{i=1}^N$, where \(x_t^i\) denotes the time component of sample \(i\), we sort all samples in descending order of \(x_t^i\) and remove the top \(\alpha\%\) of samples exhibiting the highest time component, with pruning ratios \(\alpha \in \{95\%,\,80\%,\,50\%\}\).
 Formally, the retained subset is defined as

-where \(\mathrm{rank}(K_i)\) denotes the position of \(K_i\) in the descending‐sorted list.
+where \(\mathrm{rank}(x_t^i)\) denotes the position of \(x_t^i\) in the descending‐sorted list.

 Table~\ref{pruning_results} presents the matching accuracy after hierarchical pruning: both DM and DM with HDD require only 20\% of the original training set to maintain performance, while IDM with HDD likewise preserves the vast majority of its performance with just 20\% of data.
 This observation demonstrates that lower-level samples possess greater representativeness in hyperbolic space.
 However, we also observed that excessively small sample sizes still lead to performance degradation, indicating that higher-level samples also influence the centroid.
 Furthermore, Figs.~\ref{fig:combined-cengci}-(a) and (b) depict the accuracy trajectories throughout the distillation process under various pruning ratios for HDD-DM and HDD-IDM, respectively.
 Notably, after pruning, the accuracy curves exhibit significantly reduced fluctuations during later training stages, demonstrating markedly enhanced training stability.